realjck/RealVideoChat/README.md

     git clone https://github.com/realjck/media-room.git
     ~~~~

+> The use of Ably.io will be abandoned in favor of a websockets script which will be deployable via Docker.

 2) ### Get your Api Key

     Visit [Ably.io](https://ably.io) to sign up, create a project, retrieve your API key.